Toddler Learning Resource: Colors, Matching, Patterns, & Shapes

 Dot Pictures

-When I first started to teach my toddler colors, I bought a pack of sticky dots at the dollar store.
+When I first started to teach my oldest child colors, I bought a pack of sticky dots at the dollar store.
 This was right around the time he became obsessed with stickers.
 I was amazed at how much fun he had sorting the different colored stickers onto their matching colored paper.
 So I began to seek out other ways for us to use these sticky dots in our learning.

 teachingmytoddler-7652.jpg